lynshao/Lab.github.io/_pages/about.md

 > Imperial College London: y.shao@imperial.ac.uk

-I am a Series Editor of IEEE Communication Magazine ([ComMag](https://www.comsoc.org/publications/magazines/ieee-communications-magazine/editorial-board)) for the track "Artificial Intelligence and Data Science for Communications", an Editor of IEEE Transactions on Communications ([TCOM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26)) in the area of Machine Learning and Communications, and an Editor of IEEE Communications Letters ([ComLett](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4234)) in the area of Machine Learning for Communications
+I am a Series Editor of IEEE Communication Magazine ([ComMag](https://www.comsoc.org/publications/magazines/ieee-communications-magazine/editorial-board)) for the track "Artificial Intelligence and Data Science for Communications", an Editor of IEEE Transactions on Communications ([TCOM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=26)) in the area of Machine Learning and Communications, and an Editor of IEEE Communications Letters ([ComLett](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4234)) in the area of Machine Learning for Communications.

+Please contact me by:

-> IEEE ComMag and TCOM:  ylshao@ieee.org
+> IEEE:  ylshao@ieee.org

 Education
 ------